Kavanaugh's Confirmation Hearings: What's Wrong With This Picture?

 Did you want to know his views on abortion, or issuing a subpoena to a sitting president, or a president's power to pardon himself?
 Of course you did.
 And of course you are not going to get them.
 Kavanaugh slipped into the armor of precedent, the refusal of previous nominees to discuss issues that might well come before the high court.

-Kavanaugh called this "Ginsburg rule," although in fact Ruth Bader Ginsburg in 1993 was willing to say she thought a "woman should decide" — implying support for abortion rights.
+Kavanaugh called this the "Ginsburg rule," although in fact Ruth Bader Ginsburg in 1993 was willing to say she thought a "woman should decide" — implying support for abortion rights.

 And if that made Kavanaugh seem evasive — if unfailingly charming — he had only to remind his interrogators that all eight of the current members of the Supreme Court had adopted more or less the same posture in their confirmation hearings.

-So Kavanaugh was respectful, even charming, but utterly unresponsive when California Democrat Dianne Feinstein tried to bore in on the questions of presidential privilege and executive pardoning power.
-Ditto when Democrat Dick Durbin of Illinois tried to pin him down on the role of the Federalist Society in elevating his career.
+So Kavanaugh was respectful but utterly unresponsive when California Democrat Dianne Feinstein tried to bore in on the questions of presidential privilege and executive pardoning power.
+Ditto when Democrat Dick Durbin of Illinois tried to pin him down on the role of "dark money" contributions in promoting his nomination — or the role of the Federalist Society in elevating his career.

-"President Trump chose me," Kavanaugh said, asserting a point that was hard to dispute.
+"President Trump chose me," Kavanaugh said, relying on a bottom line that was hard to dispute.

 Durbin tried to shame Kavanaugh over the withholding of his papers from the White House.